Best gaming accessories for phones Android Central 2021

-Speaking as a passionate mobile gamer, the pain points I deal with most often involve bad controls, a dying battery, bad audio, and the lack of enough internal storage.
-With cloud-based streaming platforms on the rise, having the right Android gaming accessories on hand can make or break a gaming session.
+Speaking as a passionate mobile gamer, finding the best smartphone gaming accessories can save you from bad controls, a dying battery, tinny audio, and limited internal storage.
+With cloud-based streaming platforms on the rise and the best Android games adding controller support and more demanding graphics, having the right Android gaming accessories on hand can make or break a gaming session.
 We've rounded up the best controllers, battery packs, and headphones that you should consider if you want to step your game up.

 - Get a better grip: GameSir F2 Grip

-- Block out distractions: TaoTronics Active Noise-Canceling Bluetooth Headphones
+- Block out distractions: TaoTronics Hybrid Active Noise Cancelling Headphones

 - Google gaming must-have: Stadia controller

 Built to slot in almost any Android phone with a center USB-C port, the Kishi runs off your phone battery and supports passthrough charging.
-Unlike most Bluetooth controllers, you'll never have to charge it, it collapses into a convenient travel size, input lag is never a problem, and it's less conspicuous than a gaming-clip controller when playing on the go.
+So unlike most Bluetooth controllers, you'll never have to charge it.
+It collapses into a convenient travel size, input lag is never a problem, and it's less conspicuous than a gaming-clip controller when playing on the go.

-The Stratus Duo uses Bluetooth to sync with Android and a Wi-Fi dongle to connect to your PC, meaning you won't have to disconnect from one to play on the other — just flip a switch on its back and you're good to go!
-It's quite comfortable to hold for marathon sessions its rechargeable lithium-ion battery should last you 20 hours.
-The only thing that's missing is haptic feedback, but that shouldn't be a dealbreaker for most mobile gamers.
+The Stratus Duo uses Bluetooth to sync with Android and a Wi-Fi dongle to connect to your PC, meaning you won't have to disconnect from one to play on the other — just flip a switch on its back, and you're good to go!
+It's quite comfortable to hold for marathon sessions.
+Its rechargeable lithium-ion battery should last you 20 hours.
+The only thing missing is haptic feedback, but that shouldn't be a dealbreaker for most mobile gamers.

-The Razer Raiju Mobile is an expensive controller, but for your money you get one of the best Bluetooth controllers for a smartphone that you will ever own.
+The Razer Raiju Mobile is an expensive controller, but for your money, you get one of the best Bluetooth controllers for a smartphone that you will ever own.
 Features include remappable buttons and an accompanying app that lets you set up custom control profiles for games.
-It's also got a study phone mount, and can remember and instantly pair with two different phones over Bluetooth or through a wired connection.
+It's also got a sturdy phone mount and can remember and instantly pair with two different phones over Bluetooth or through a wired connection.

-Calling all 90s kids!
-8Bitdo has created this Bluetooth controller to include all the modern features you demand from a controller including rumble functions and dual-stick controls while staying true to the iconic design of the Super Nintendo controller.
-This is an especially good option if you're a nostalgic gamer looking to install some retro gaming emulators on your phone.
+Calling all '90s kids!
+8Bitdo has created this Bluetooth controller to include all the modern features you demand from a controller, including rumble functions and dual-stick controls while staying true to the iconic design of the Super Nintendo controller.
+This is an excellent option if you're a nostalgic gamer looking to install some retro gaming emulators on your phone.

 Sometimes the worst part about gaming on a phone for long stretches of time is that our phones weren't designed to be held in landscape for hours at a time.
 If you regularly get hand cramps while gaming, this universal phone grip accessory can give your palms something substantial to rest on while also including an on-screen joystick adapter that works pretty good with MOBA-style games.

-When you're gaming, the last thing want is distractions — and this issue is worse with mobile gaming where you might be playing on a bus or somewhere else that's noisy.
-With these TaoTronics over ear Bluetooth headphones, you'll be able to cut out most of that noise with the built-in noise cancellation while enjoying 30-hour battery life and a price that fits any gamer's budget.
+When you're gaming, the last thing you want is distractions — and this issue is worse with mobile gaming, where you might be playing on a bus or somewhere else that's noisy.
+With these TaoTronics over-ear Bluetooth headphones, you'll be able to cut out most of that noise with the built-in noise cancellation while enjoying 30-hour battery life and a price that fits any gamer's budget.

-If you're specifically looking to stream Game Pass titles on your phone, 8BitDo has teamed up with Microsoft for a themed version of its popular SN30 Pro, due out in September.
-Unlike the original version, this controller comes with a phone clip and lets you customize trigger and thumbstick sensitivity as well as button mapping — plus you get the Xbox home button.
+If you're specifically looking to stream Game Pass titles on your phone, 8BitDo has teamed up with Microsoft for a themed version of its popular SN30 Pro.
+Unlike the original version, this controller comes with a phone clip and lets you customize trigger and thumbstick sensitivity as well as button mapping — plus, you get the Xbox home button.

-Stadia subscribers can play with any Bluetooth controller, but it's worth investing in the official controller, which is extremely comfortable for long play sessions and has useful Stadia-specific buttons like the one-touch capture button.
+Stadia subscribers can play with any Bluetooth controller.
+Still, it's worth investing in the official controller, which is extremely comfortable for long play sessions and has useful Stadia-specific buttons like the one-touch capture button.
 It will work across your PC and Android devices, including non-Stadia platforms like Steam.
 For mobile gaming specifically, however, you'll need to invest in a phone stand.